Enhanced Sensitivity to Blackbody Radiation in Spintronic Poisson Bolometers: Results

-\textbf{Figure 3} (a) shows the NEDT measurement setup schematic.
-The spintronic Poisson bolometer is on a chip wire-bonded to a PCB board with a readout circuit.
-A magnet is placed 8 mm behind the PCB board to apply an external bias field $H_{app}$ perpendicular to the MTJ layer stack.
-A ZnSe LWIR lens (f/0.5) is placed at 1.5 cm in front of the PCB board to focus blackbody radiation onto the device.
-The 18cm by 18cm large-area blackbody is placed at 5 cm from the lens and set to different temperatures for NEDT measurement. \textbf{Figure 3} (b) shows the tunnel magnetoresistance (TMR) measurement of the spintronic Poisson bolometer device.
-A TMR as high as 38\% enables high voltage contrast between the two different magnetization states and reliable signal readout.

-We first set the blackbody temperature to 293.15 K, the same as the environmental temperature, and characterize the baseline transitions. \textbf{Figure 3} (c) shows the voltage waveforms, where clear transitions between two voltage levels can be seen and a continuous tuning of the count rate by the applied field is observed.
+We first measure the tunnel magnetoresistance (TMR) and field-dependent baseline count rate of the spintronic Poisson bolometer. \textbf{Figure 3} (a) shows the NEDT measurement setup schematic.
+In \textbf{Figure 3} (b), we find that the TMR is as high as 38\%, which enables high voltage contrast between the two different magnetization states, leading to reliable readout of the count rates.
+We first set the blackbody temperature to the temperature of the environment (293.15K).
+We characterize the baseline transitions, i.e., dark counts. \textbf{Figure 3} (c) shows several voltage waveforms, with clear transitions between two voltage levels.
+We find that the count rate can be tuned by modifying the applied magnetic field.
 We take a histogram of the waveform and set voltage thresholds accordingly to calculate the number of counts or count rates. \textbf{Figure 3} (d) shows the field dependence of the baseline count rate with 20 ms integration time.
-The dashed line suggests a good fit to the Néel-Arrhenius.

-To validate the measurement setup’s effectiveness and benchmark a commercial uncooled LWIR detector, we measure the NEDT of a VOx microbolometer-based camera (Teledyne FLIR A325sc).
+The dashed line suggests a good fit to the Néel-Arrhenius law with an offset in the peak count rate from $H = 0$ due to stray fields induced in the sensing layer by the nearby readout and SAF layer.
+Since the spintronic Poisson bolometer operates via discrete transition events, its dominant noise source is dark counts.
+Therefore, the ability to control dark counts by modifying the applied magnetic field enables a direct mechanism for tuning and engineering device performance.

+We benchmark the setup by measuring the NEDT of a commercial uncooled LWIR detector (FLIR A325sc) based on VOx microbolometers.
 The NEDT is defined as:

-where $C_n$ is the count rate noise, i.e., standard deviation of detector signal for a blackbody at the temperature of interest, and $dC/dT$ is the responsivity, i.e., count rate change per kelvin change in blackbody temperature.
-For all measurements in this paper, the standard deviation is taken from 5 frames. \textbf{Figure 4} (a) shows the NEDT result of the FLIR A325sc LWIR camera.
-The 79 mK result is close to the datasheet's 50 mK sensitivity specification.
-This result is measured with an f/0.6 camera lens and 30 Hz frame rate.
-No external LWIR lens is used for the camera.
-The distance between the camera lens and the blackbody is 5 cm.
-Following this, we did five NEDT measurements of a spintronic Poisson bolometer on five different days.
-The results are shown in \textbf{Figure 4} (b)-(f).